bentlema/puppet-tutorial-pe/tutorial/vbox/01-Provision-Training-VMs.md

 shown above in the **global-status** output above.

-If you're not planning to continue to the next lab, you may want to halt all of your training VM's.
+If you're not planning to continue to the next lab right away, you may want to halt all of your training VM's.
 Make sure you've exited the ssh session of each VM, and back down to the shell prompt on your workstation, then issue the `vagrant halt` for each VM as follows:

 ```
 vagrant halt puppet